sunny1304/iLostUfound/README.md

 6. simple-form (will be used later)

-7. geocoder for showing google mapa and for search by location.
+7. geocoder for showing google maps and for search by location.